1. Fill in the blanks:

 In plants, Photosynthesis takes place by the absorption of CO2 from the earth’s atmosphere.
 The percentage of CO2 in the atmosphere increases rapidly if the plant life of an area is destroyed.
 Increased concentrations of CO2 result in the trapping of excessive heat radiations within the Earth’s atmosphere contributing to global warming.
 This results in the rise of the temperature of the Earth and disturbs the water cycle which occurs in nature.
 Hence, rainfall pattern changes leading to droughts and floods.

 (c) Effects of deforestation on villages:

-The soil particles are held together in place by the roots of the plants, trees and other vegetation.
-In the event of water flow or a high speed wind over the top layer of the soil, the soil particles get removed easily as there are no plants to hold it in place.
+The soil particles are held together in a place by the roots of the plants, trees and other vegetation.
+In the event of water flow or a high-speed wind over the top layer of the soil, the soil particles get removed easily as there are no plants to hold it in place.
 Thus, Soil erosion is increased by deforestation activities.
 Soil loses fertility and loses humus.
 Hence, a fertile land, fit for agriculture and a source of living for farmers turns into a desert.

 (d)Effects of deforestation on cities:

 The risk of natural calamities like floods and drought in urban areas is increased by deforestation.
 It will also lead to global warming because of increased CO2 levels in the atmosphere.
 This is a result of continuous pollution from automobiles and industries.
 The water cycle in the vicinity is also affected.

 (e) Effects of deforestation on Earth:

 Deforestation leads to increased chances and occurrences of desertification, droughts and floods.
 Carbon Dioxide level in the earth’s atmosphere also increases which leads to global warming.
 The water cycle is disrupted and also there is an increased risk of natural calamities.

 (f) Effects of deforestation on the next generation: